How to Calculate Gas Costs for Your Next Road Trip

 Road trips can be expensive, but they don't have to be.
 Find out how much gas you'll use on your next road trip and get tips on saving money on gas prices.

 With the pandemic shutting the doors to much of the world, Americans en masse have been packing up their cars and heading out to discover the beauty of National Parks and their own proverbial backyards.
-But all that driving can lead to surprise bills at the end of the month because of the varying prices of gas during your road trips.
+Some may know how to plan a road trip and use an American road trip guide to help, but others may be new to it and not know what to expect—especially when it comes to the cost of gas.
+All that driving can lead to surprise bills at the end of the month because of the varying prices of gas during your road trips.
 Here’s how to calculate gas costs ahead of time, save money on gas while on the road, and make your dollar stretch as far as possible while driving.

 Calculate miles per gallon